Hy-Fly/Joomla-Hello-Front-End/README.md

 Version history:

+v1-18 2016-04	clone the back-end record list view page to the front-end

 v1-17 2016-04	clone the back-end record item editing page to the front-end

 v1-16 2016-04	simple front-end data entry